 You can't really start the Dempster Highway without stopping in Dawson City since the highway starts just outside of town.
 While the town can feel a bit touristy in spots, it's also really quite charming and a beautiful little place.
 It's right on the river and the historic buildings look much like you would have expected them to during the Gold Rush which was Dawson City's most thriving era.
 The streets are mostly still dirt which I found pretty cool and added to the historic feel.
 I highly recommend stopping here for a couple of days and just enjoying the small town feel.
 There's so much to do in Dawson City, Yukon so don't rush your visit!

-Just a few miles outside of Dawson City, Yukon at the official start of the Dempster Highway stands a sign with "Dempster Highway" in a large font.
+Just a few miles outside of Dawson City, Yukon at the official start of the highway stands a sign with "Dempster Highway" in a large font.
 This is a great photo opportunity, just don't forget to read the sign and learn about the adventure you're about to embark on!

 While the entire Dempster Highway is worth the drive and beautiful, Tombstone Territorial Park might be the most beautiful place we experienced along the route.
 The mountains are rugged and the landscape vast.
 While we enjoy our time in the park, I don't know it nearly as well as the locals, so I'd recommend you checkout this guide to Tombstone Territorial Park from Canadian locals.